hdc-arizona/interactive-analysis.org/index.md

 researchers in these communities, and speculative, ongoing work that straddles the areas.

+The goal of DSIA is to foster innovative research at the **intersection of databases, machine learning, and interactive visualization**.

 ## Topics

 This workshop will focus on interactive systems: techniques,